a104437ana/sakura-garden/README.md

 ## Add to your README or portfolio

+To add this garden to your README or portfolio, go to <a href="https://sakura-garden.vercel.app" target="_blank">https://sakura-garden.vercel.app</a>, enter your GitHub username, copy the generated image tag directly from the page, and paste it into your README or portfolio.

-To add this garden to your README or portfolio, simply include the following image tag, replacing `your-github-username` with your actual GitHub username:
+Alternatively, you can simply include the following image tag in your README or portfolio, replacing `your-github-username` with your actual GitHub username:

 ```markdown
 <picture>